-(iii) The effective reduction of non-sampling errors in a sample survey more than compensates errors in the estimates due to sampling procedure.
-Therefore, the results, it provides become more accurate and reliable ones.

-(iv) Sampling procedure has also got an edge over the census method in the sense that the efficiency of sampling procedure lies in the accuracy of result at par with the complete census by the use of some type of sampling check procedures.

-(e) Wider Scope: Although it generally appears that а complete census can only provide detailed information due to its coverage of all the units in the universe. nevertheless, sampling considerable procedure results in saving of time, labour money, simultaneously provides detailed power and obtaining more and exhaustive information of the limited number of units selected in the sample.
-Moreover, in many a case, a complete enumeration of the universe is well nigh impracticable.
-In such cases where the investigation requires adequately trained personnel and more sophisticated equipments for data collection. processing and analyzing the data, it is rather inconceivable.
+- (iii) The effective reduction of non-sampling errors in a sample survey more than compensates errors in the estimates due to sampling procedure.
+Therefore, the results, it provides become more accurate and reliable ones. - (iv) Sampling procedure has also got an edge over the census method in the sense that the efficiency of sampling procedure lies in the accuracy of result at par with the complete census by the use of some type of sampling check procedures. - (e) Wider Scope: Although it generally appears that a complete census can only detailed information due to its coverage of all the units in the universe, provide nevertheless, sampling procedure results in considerable saving of time, money, labour power and simultaneously provides obtaining more detailed and exhaustive information of limited number units selected in the sample.
+Moreover, in many a case, a the complete enumeration of the universe is well nigh impracticable.
+In such cases where the investigation requires adequately trained personnel and more sophisticated equipments collection. processing and analyzing the data. it is rather inconceivable.
 In those cases sampling procedure is readily adaptable.

-(f) Suitable for infinite or hypothetical population :
+(f) Suitable for infinite or hypothetical population: